 We tend to see facts and chances as either black or white, good or bad, happening or not happening.

 He mentions Thinking Fast and Slow and discusses a few more biases.
 I invite you to check Thinking Fast and Slow as that’s more in depth.

 But, he says, it’s very difficult to isolate single causes and that might not even make sense.

-Small moves are noise, larger one tend to be more significant, he says, in a non linear fashion.
+Small moves are noise, larger ones tend to be more significant, he says, in a nonlinear fashion.

 Part III: Wax in my Ears